March 1965: The Marines Land at Da Nang

 On February 7, the day of the attack at Camp Holloway, President Lyndon B. Johnson announced the withdrawal of all American dependents from South Vietnam.
 The statement announcing the decision contained this comment:

 In addition to this action, I have ordered the deployment to South Viet-Nam of a Hawk air defense battalion.

 HAWK air defense systems were mobile, surface-to-air guided missile systems that defended against low-flying aircraft and were additionally capable of intercepting short-range missiles.
 U.S. Marine Corps Light Antiaircraft Missile (LAAM) Battalions were responsible for their operation.
 On February 7 the commanding officer of the 1st LAAM Battalion, which was stationed in Okinawa, received orders to move one HAWK battery to Da Nang.
 The air base in that city was used by U.S. jet fighters as a launch point for attacks across the DMZ, therefore it required protection.
 Nine days later, a second battery was deployed to the Da Nang airfield complex.

 The Arrival of the 9th Marine Expeditionary Brigade

-Confronted with deteriorating political and military situations, joint-service commander General William Westmoreland requested that a two-battalion Marine Expeditionary Brigade be deployed to Da Nang, due to the vital importance of the air base and the questionable capability of the South Vietnamese to protect it.
-President Johnson agreed to this request and on March 8, 1965 the 3rd Battalion, 9th Marines came ashore at the Red Beach Base Area, northwest of Da Nang, becoming the first American conventional ground combat unit in South Vietnam.
+Confronted with deteriorating political and military situations, joint service commander General William Westmoreland requested that two battalions from the recently-assembled 9th Marine Expeditionary Brigade be deployed to Da Nang.
+The request was motivated by the vital importance of the air base at that location and the questionable ability of South Vietnamese forces to protect it.
+President Johnson agreed to this request and on March 8, 1965, units belonging to the 3d Marine Division came ashore at the Red Beach Base Area, northwest of Da Nang, becoming the first American conventional ground combat unit in South Vietnam.